Hysterectomy - vaginal - discharge

 - If you are taking pain pills 3 or 4 times a day, try taking them at the same times each day for 3 to 4 days.
-They may be more effective this way.
+They may work better to relieve the pain this way.

 - Try getting up and moving around if you are having some pain in your belly.
 This may ease your pain.

 - You have a fever above 100.5°F (38°C)

 - Your surgical wound is bleeding, is red and warm to touch, or has thick, yellow, or green drainage.

 - Your pain medicine is not helping your pain.

 - You have a cough that does not go away.